Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Introduction

-Since most measurements of core spectra are not done for molecules in the gas phase, it may become necessary to include effects from the environment in the calculations.
-This can be done in an efficient and accurate manner with embedding approaches~\cite{thiel2013methods,gomes2012quantum,jacob2014subsystem,jones2020embedding}, whereby a sufficiently accurate fully quantum mechanical (QM) description is applied to the region of interest and a significant portion of the system is represented via quantum (QM/QM) or classically-derived (QM/MM) effective operators, without any \textit{a priori} assumptions on the nature of the region of interest or the environment--which makes them potentially more flexible than other proven approaches based on e.g.\ explicit and continuum (implicit) solvation models \cite{di2014four,parmar2015applications,oher2020investigation,oher2021influence} and ligand field theory~\cite{karbowiak1997spectroscopic,thouvenot1994spectroscopic,butorin2022x}.
+Since most measurements of core spectra are done for molecules in the gas phase, it may become necessary to include environmental effects in the calculations.
+This can be done efficiently and accurately with embedding approaches~\cite{thiel2013methods,gomes2012quantum,jacob2014subsystem,jones2020embedding}, whereby a sufficiently accurate fully quantum mechanical (QM) description is applied to the region of interest and a significant portion of the system is represented via quantum (QM/QM) or classically-derived (QM/MM) effective operators, without any \textit{a priori} assumptions on the nature of the region of interest or the environment--which makes them potentially more flexible than other proven approaches based on e.g.\ explicit and continuum (implicit) solvation models \cite{di2014four,parmar2015applications,oher2020investigation,oher2021influence} and ligand field theory~\cite{karbowiak1997spectroscopic,thouvenot1994spectroscopic,butorin2022x}.